xingchen0123/xingchen0123.github.io/index.md

 My experiences in Shanghai ignited my interest in politics.
 My current research focuses on public opinion in authoritarian regimes, particularly in China.
 Leveraging real-world observations and applied econometrics, I explore how information, trauma, and cultural norms shape political trust and decision-making.
 I am particularly interested in how deep-seated cultural factors, operating subconsciously, distort the perception of new information.

-My research has appeared or is forthcoming in leading journals in political science, public policy/administration, and economics, including **Governance, Journal of Development Economics, Public Performance & Management Review, and World Development**.
+My research has appeared or is forthcoming in leading journals, including **Governance, Journal of Development Economics, Public Performance & Management Review, and World Development**.

 ## Research Interest
 - Public Policy, Public Opinion, Political Economy